-Who is defeated Gambian ruler Yahya Jammeh?
+Who is departing Gambian ruler Yahya Jammeh?

 I CONCEDE … NO, I DON’T

 Jammeh has been described as mercurial, unpredictable.
-And he is prone to the dramatic: He shocked Gambians by conceding his December election loss in a jovial telephone call on live television to Barrow.
+And he is prone to the dramatic: He shocked Gambians by conceding his December election loss in a jovial telephone call on live television to victor Adama Barrow.
 But a week later he announced he had changed his mind.
 With the possibility of prosecution hanging over him for human rights abuses alleged during his time in power, he decided to challenge the election results in court.

-The international community was not amused, and the U.N. secretary-general, the head of the African Union continental body and others have announced their support for Gambia’s new leader, Barrow.
+The international community was not amused, and the U.N. secretary-general, the head of the African Union continental body and others announced their support for Gambia’s new leader, Barrow, who was in neighboring Senegal for his safety and who was inaugurated there on Thursday.

-Jammeh is increasingly isolated: After several cabinet ministers resigned in recent days, he has dissolved his Cabinet.
+Jammeh became increasingly isolated: Several cabinet ministers resigned and his security forces abandoned him.
+A West African regional military force with tanks rolled into Gambia and threatened to remove Jammeh by force.

 HIS TIME IN POWER

-Jammeh, who first seized power in a 1994 coup, has insisted that his rule was ordained by Allah.
+Jammeh, who first seized power in a 1994 coup, insisted that his rule was ordained by Allah.
 After his election loss, he declared that “only Allah” could make him leave.

 Human rights groups have long accused Jammeh of arresting, jailing and killing political opponents, and fears for Barrow’s safety have kept the newly inaugurated president in neighboring Senegal for now.
-Jammeh also has issued increasingly virulent statements against sexual minorities, vowing to slit the throats of gay men and saying the LGBT acronym should stand for “leprosy, gonorrhea, bacteria and tuberculosis.”
+Jammeh also issued increasingly virulent statements against sexual minorities, vowing to slit the throats of gay men and saying the LGBT acronym should stand for “leprosy, gonorrhea, bacteria and tuberculosis.”

 As other longtime West African strongmen have died or been forced to step down in recent years, Jammeh has remained a rare exception — even launching a campaign to anoint himself “King of Gambia.”